Deepak42074/vsdsram_sky130/README.md

 In Ncurve point A and E are stable points and point C is metastable point.

 # Layouts and Postlayout Simulation waveforms
-The layouts are drawn using magic tool and sky130A.tech file , simulation is performed using Ngspice.
+The layouts are drawn using magic tool and sky130A.tech file ,simulation is performed using Ngspice.

 ## 1. 6T_SRAM cell